City Council – Ward 2

 - Realignment of 22nd Street E

 - Many new multi-unit buildings, especially near the U of M

 - Completion of Phase III of the Midtown Greenway

 - Many new bicycle lanes, including on Franklin, Riverside, 20th Ave S, Minnehaha, 26th Ave S, 26th Ave SE, Como Ave SE

 - Continuing University-related impacts on University-area neighborhoods

 Cam was born and raised in Minneapolis and has lived in or near the second ward since 1977 in the Cedar-Riverside, Longfellow and Seward neighborhoods.
-He currently lives in a duplex he owns in Seward wth his wife, Sara, and 4 of their children.
+He currently lives in a duplex he owns in Seward with his family.

 Cam helped found the Minnesota Green Party, and has served on the boards of FairVote Minnesota, Common Cause Minnesota, and Minneapolis Center for Neighborhoods.
 He served as board chair for the Seward Neighborhood for several years in the 1990s, helping to lead the neighborhood's NRP process.